searchgame/bulk-correlations/README.md

 2) The correlation matrix automatically appears under "Results:"

+![alt text](https://github.com/searchgame/bulk-correlations/blob/main/example-bulk-correlations.png?raw=true)

 3) Once the correlation matrix is displayed, a dropdown list containing all the metrics pairs will appear.
 The list is sorted from most correlating (positively or negatively) to least correlating.
 When selecting a metrics pair, a scatter plot will appear below showing the actual distribution of the data points.

-## How to read the chart:

-![alt text](https://github.com/searchgame/bulk-correlations/blob/main/example-bulk-correlations.png?raw=true)

-Coming soon!